 - Navigate simple obstacle courses for focus and direction-following

-Activities for Your School-Age Child (5-7 years)
+Self-Regulation Activities for School-Age Children (5-7 years)

 School-age children benefit from more complex challenges: